Treaty of Ankara (1926)

-The Treaty of Ankara (1926), also known as The Frontier Treaty of 1926 (Ankara Antlaşması), was signed 5 June 1926 in Ankara by Turkey, United Kingdom and Mandatory Iraq.
-The treaty aimed to solve the so-called "The Mosul question" by determining a mutually satisfactory borders between Turkey and Iraq and to regulate their neighbourly relations.
+The Treaty of Ankara (1926), also known as the Frontier Treaty of 1926 (Ankara Antlaşması), was signed on 5 June 1926 in Ankara by Turkey, the United Kingdom and Mandatory Iraq.
+The treaty aimed to solve the so-called "Mosul Question" by determining a mutually satisfactory border between Turkey and Iraq and to regulate their neighbourly relations.
 One important aspect of the treaty was that Turkey would have the right to engage in militarily conflict in the border region in the event of it being destabilised.
-This sphere of influence which is beyond Turkey's modern boundaries mainly covers northern part of Iraq, notably the Mosul and Kirkuk region.
+This sphere of influence which is beyond Turkey's modern boundaries mainly covers the northern part of Iraq, notably the Mosul and Kirkuk region.